Points/developer-assignment-instructions/README.md

-# Developer Assignments
+# LCR Developer Assignments

-A repository of developer assignments that are intended to demonstrate the technical ability of candidates for the Points Engineering Team.
+A repository of assignments that are intended to demonstrate the technical ability of candidates for the Points "LCR" Engineering Team.

 ## Repository structure